WPBeginner

 The process may take several minutes to complete, so leave the tab open as the plugin does its job.

 Once the process is complete, you’ll see download options for Installer and the Archive package.
-You need to click on the ‘One click download’ link to download both files.
+You need to click on the ‘Download’ button and then select ‘Both Files’.

 The archive file is a copy of your complete website, and the installer file will automate the installation process for you.